yakshaving-art/hurrdurr/README.md

 ### Concepts

-Hurrdurr understands N basic elements that it uses to build ACLs and apply them to a gitlab instance.
+Hurrdurr understands 4 basic elements that it uses to build ACLs and apply them to a gitlab instance.

-1. **Member:** is a user, it is defined by the username and must exist in the instance of it to be able of handling it.
-If the declared user does not exists, hurrdurr will fail execution.
+1. **Member:** is a user, it is defined by the username and must exist in the instance.
+If the declared user does not exist, hurrdurr will fail the execution.
 1. **Group:** gitlab group whose members are managed by hurrdurr.
    Hurrdurr will only manage the groups that are declared in the configuration, other groups will be ignored.
-1. **Level:** a level setting in gitlab, known levels in increasing access rights are guest, reporter, developer, maintainer, owner.
-A group can declare none, or some of the levels, assigning members directly or through queries.
+1. **Level:** A level setting in gitlab.
+The levels, sorted by decreasing access rights, are:
+   - Owner
+   - Maintainer
+   - Developer
+   - Reporter
+   - Guest
-1. **query:** a lazy definition of a group which is expanded into members, these are used to define which members should belong to a level in a given group.
+1. **query:** a lazy definition of a group.
+It is expanded into members.
+   Read [below](#using-queries) for the details.

 ### Sample